Gelert's Farm Works: History

 After the WHHR purchased Beddgelert Siding in 1973 from British Rail the ramshackle collection of farm buildings now known as Gelert's Farm came up for sale.
 The farm, which is situated between Beddgelert Siding and the Cambrian line, was purchased to become the operating centre for the rebuilt Welsh Highland Railway (WHR).
 After possession of the land was obtained in late 1975 track was laid into the site.
 Over the next couple of years five sidings were laid into the yard and another back towards Pen-y-Mount.
 The old hay barn was converted into a locomotive shed and a large pole barn became the Carriage Shed.
 The stone buildings were converted to workshops and a machine shop.

 In 1984 the area between the Carriage Shed and the WHHR main line was cleared and the 'Big Shed', 100 by 40 ft, was constructed.
 The now vacant Carriage Shed was taken over by the Civil Engineer's Department and renamed the Civvies Shed.
 The yard was remodelled giving four roads (Nos.
 1–4) in the Big Shed, two roads into the Civvies Shed (Nos.
 5&6), one road into the Loco Shed (No. 7) and a siding (No. 8) alongside the Loco Shed.

-The next major development was the construction of the RED Shed north of the main yard alongside Farm Junction.
+The next major development was the construction of the RED (an acronym for Railway Extension Department) Shed north of the main yard alongside Farm Junction.
 This was in an area of the site known as the Old Man's Area.
 Between 1990 and 1993 a new shed, 60 by 30 ft, was constructed and fitted out by the Railway Extension Department.
 Three Sidings (designated A-C) were laid into the new RED Shed (painted grey) and another siding (designated D) was laid alongside the RED Shed.
 Access was gained from a half lead on No. 8 road alongside the Loco Shed.
 During this period the shunting neck parallel to the main line was extended to the site of the old trans-shipment wharf where two sidings were laid.